cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Other sequence input flags
 --------------------------
 - **-infile [cw]**
-*To remain compatible with ClustalW, it is possible to indicate the sequences with this flag.
+To remain compatible with ClustalW it is possible to indicate the sequences with this flag.
 Common multiple sequence alignments format constitute a valid input format.
 T-Coffee automatically removes the gaps before doing the alignment.
-This behaviour is different from that of ClustalW where the gaps are kept.*
+This behaviour is different from that of ClustalW where the gaps are kept.

 ::

   $$: t_coffee -infile=sample_seq1.fasta

 - **-get_type**
-*Forces t_coffee to identify the sequences type (PROTEIN, DNA).*
+Forces t_coffee to identify the sequences type (protein, DNA or RNA sequences).

 - **-type [cw]**
-.. warning:: In case of low complexity or short sequences, it is recommended to set the type manually.

 The common usage is **-type=DNA  PROTEIN DNA_PROTEIN**. *Default: -type=<automatically set>*. *This flag sets the type of the sequences.
 If omitted, the type is guessed automatically.
 This flag is compatible with ClustalW.*

+.. warning:: In case of low complexity or short sequences, it is recommended to set the type manually.

  - **-seq**